 Infrastructure as Code tool for provisioning and managing cloud infrastructure declaratively.
+Commonly used with AWS, GCP, and Azure.

 Consider OpenTofu as an open source alternative (fork after HashiCorp licence change).